The art program at St. Rose School has always been one of appreciation for the art all around us in God's awesome world.

 ¡Hola y Bienvenidos!

 The primary goal of the St. Rose School Spanish Program is to introduce the students to basic Spanish and to get the students ready for Spanish 1 in high school.
-Students in Kindergarten through sixth grade attend Spanish classes one day each week and students in grades seven, eight attend Spanish classes two days each week.
+Students in Kindergarten through fifth grade attend Spanish classes one day each week and students in grades six, seven, and eight attend Spanish classes two days each week.